AkshathSai/AkshathSai/README.md

 Full Stack Developer
 --------------------

-I'm a creative angled chill pill and a wagering programming enthusiast with a passion for Full Stack Development.
+I'm a creative angled chill pill and a wagering programming enthusiast with a passion for Software Development.

 *   🌍  I'm based in Bangalore, IN
 *   ✉️  You can contact me at [akshathsai.pittala@outlook.com](mailto:akshathsai.pittala@outlook.com)